and Your Modesty

 catheter may be inserted.
 All patients should get consent

 forms at least one day before the surgery.
-It is hard for patients
+It is difficult for

-to object to anything if they are given consent forms at the
+patients to object to anything if they are given consent forms

 Please read an example of how a man